 Dealing with a leaky vinyl deck is serious business, as water finding its way under your deck can cause damage even before you know there is a problem.
-Learning how to identify leaks and their source can go a long way towards preventing significant issues with water damage, mold, or rot – so learn how to find leaks.
+Learning how to identify the signs of a vinyl deck leaking and its source can go a long way towards preventing significant issues with water damage, mold, or rot – so learn how to find leaks.

 Deck Leak Discovery

-Finding the source of vinyl deck leaks can take time and investigative prowess.
+Finding out where the vinyl deck is leaking can take time and investigative prowess.
 Deck repair professionals have special tools they can use to detect moisture under the vinyl deck surface without having to damage the vinyl deck membrane.
 Unfortunately, you might not have that option, so your best bet is to start with the common places where water can enter the deck.

 Investigate Common Locations of Vinyl Deck Leaks

-There are a handful of locations where water can enter under a vinyl deck – especially if the deck is older and might not be sealed as well as it was originally.
+There are a handful of locations where water can enter and cause vinyl deck leaking – especially if the deck is older and might not be sealed as well as it was originally.
 Here’s where to look: